 I Authorize the information to be used to conduct officially sanctioned and approved personnel security-related studies and analyses, which will be maintained in accordance with the Privacy Act.

 Photocopies of this authorization with my signature are valid.
-This authorization shall remain in effect so long as I remain employed in a sensitive position requiring eligibility for access to classified information.
+This authorization shall remain in effect so long as I occupy a national security sensitive position or require eligibility for access to classified information.